nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 Will return a list all nodes currently online.

-You can query gateways by replacing `mixnodes` with `gateways` in the above command, and can query for the mixnodes and gateways on the Sandbox testnet by replacing `validator` with `sandbox-validator`.
+You can query Gateways by replacing `nym-mixnodes` with `nym-gateways` in the above command, and can query for the Mix nodes and Gateways on the Sandbox testnet by replacing `validator` with `sandbox-validator`.

 #### Check with Network API